 The outside residence hall doors must not be propped open at any time to ensure the safety and security of the residence hall.
-If you see a door propped open, please close it immediately.
+If you see a door propped open, please close it immediately and notify a resident supervisor.

 Quiet Hours